cookish/plantation/readme.md

 If enough people want to do this, we can make a dummy Python class that sends requests for moves over Unix socket connections, then you can make a listener in Java / c++ / INTERCAL / whatever.

+Alternately, Paul is cooking (hah) up a pipeline to communicate to PHP via standard in/out, so sockets aren't the only option.